4 Wild Plants for Natural First Aid — Bushcraft Remedies You Can Find in the UK

 For minor cuts and scrapes, yarrow helps staunch bleeding.
 Its astringent properties contract capillaries, while other compounds speed up clotting.

-For Later: Dry leaves/flowers and crush to a powder; sprinkle onto minor wounds to aid healing.
+Dry leaves and flowers and crush to a powder; sprinkle onto minor wounds to aid healing.
 Yarrow tea is also used to soothe stomach issues, ease chesty coughs, and boost appetite.

 Weeping willow leaves close-up